fubark/cyber/docs/docs.md

 ## Optionals.
 Optionals provide **Null Safety** by forcing values to be unwrapped before they can be used.

-The generic `Option` type is a choice type that either holds a `none` value or contains `some` value.
+The `Option` template type is a choice type that either holds a `none` value or contains `some` value.
 The option template is defined as:
 ```cy
 type Option[T type] enum:
     case none